garyburke888/risk-manager/README.md

         2. The minimalist design allows users to quickly 'Register'/'Login' and see what the 'Risk Register' contains and how to edit or add to it.
         3. The 'Profile' page gives information on user permissions with regards to create, read, update and delete rights.

-    2. As a first time user, I want to easily navigate throughout the app to find content.
+    2. As a first time user, I want to easily navigate through the app to find content.

         1. The app has been designed to be minimalist, with concise information and as few links as possible.
-        2. The 'Risk Register' itself appears as a collapsible list as each 'Risk' contains a lot of information, all of which is industry standard.
+        2. The 'Risk Register' itself appears as a collapsible list as each 'Risk' contains a lot of information.
-        3. The user permissions are slightly different for 'admin' as compared to a regular user and with this in mind, 'Risk Owner' links don't appear for regular users. (to test this, login as 'admin' with password 'adminpassword')
+        3. The user permissions are slightly different for 'admin' as compared to a regular user and with this in mind, 'Risk Owner' links don't appear for regular users.
+            -   (to test this, login as 'admin' with password 'adminpassword').

     3. As a first time user, I want to see that I can quickly and easily input relevant information.
         1. The 'Login' and 'Register' pages only contain 2 input fields.
         2. The 'Add Risk' link is in the main menu.
-        3. The 'Add Owner' link is in the main menu for admin. (to test this, login as 'admin' with password 'adminpassword')
+        3. The 'Add Owner' link is in the main menu for admin.
+            -   (to test this, login as 'admin' with password 'adminpassword').

 -   #### Returning Visitor Goals